Super-truite/il2_chat_monitoring/README.md

 to setup your remote console.

 ## Download the release executable
-Download and extract the .zip of the latest release here: https://github.com/Super-truite/il2_chat_monitoring/releases
+Download and extract on your server, the .zip of the latest release here: https://github.com/Super-truite/il2_chat_monitoring/releases

 ## Configure
 In the dist sub folder, in the config.ini file, fill the information regarding your remote console, who you want to be able to use the artillery